 When you first start your career, expect to be on the low end of the pay scale.
-With your certification in hand, you should be earning about $45,000, in average annual salary.
-Median salary is about $66,895 and, in the 90th percentile, about $120,000.
+With your certification in hand, you should be earning about $45,000 in average annual salary.
+Median salary is about $66,895 and, in the 90th percentile you'd earn about $120,000.

-Bonuses, profit-sharing and commissions boost your earnings picture considerably.
+Bonuses, profit-sharing, and commissions boost your earnings picture considerably.
 On average, your yearly bonuses may fall in-between $5,000 and $10,000.
-Profit sharing helps you bring in a little less than $5,000 and commissions, depending on how well you do, about $24,345!
+Profit sharing helps you bring in a little less than $5,000 and commissions, depending on how well you do, could be around $24,345!

 As with other finance positions, your level of experience will greatly affect your earnings.
-If you have knowledge and skills in insurance, this will help you earn more pay.
+If you have skills in insurance, this will help you earn more pay.

 How Do Financial Planning Manager Salaries Compare?

-With your annual pay ranging from $45,000 at the low end of the scale up to $120,000 on the high end, you may be curious about what other managers earn.
+With your annual pay ranging from $45,000 at the low end of the scale up to $120,000 on the high end, you may be curious about what other managers or a director would earn.

-An administrative services manager, who is responsible for managing and coordinating an organization’s supportive services, earns $94,020 (median pay as of 2017).
+An administrative services manager, who is responsible for managing and coordinating an organization’s supportive services, earns around $94,000 as of 2017.

-The compensation and benefits manager oversees and develops compensation and benefits packages to their company’s employees.
-These professionals draw a little more than $119,020, which again, is median pay from 2017.
+The compensation and benefits manager will search for, oversee, and develop compensation and benefits packages for their company’s employees.
+These professionals draw a little more than $119,020, which again, is the average pay from 2017.

 Financial managers are the closest to your role as a financial planning manager.
-These MBA professionals look out for the financial well-being of an organization.
+These MBA professionals look out for the financial well-being of an organization or non-profit group.
 They dive deeply into the financial details of their organization, working on the numbers in financial reports and direct investment strategies.
 In addition, they are responsible for coming up with plans and strategies for the long-term financial goals and well-being of the organization.
-On average, they earn $125,080.
-Again, this is 2017 median pay.
+On average, they earn $125,080 per year.

 Human resources managers take care of every activity related to the administrative functions of their organization.
-They recruit, interview and hire new staff members; consult with C-suite executives, working on strategic planning for the organization; and they serve as the vital link between their organization’s management staff and employees.
+They recruit, interview and hire new staff members; consult with C-suite executives, create strategic plans for the organization; and they serve as the vital link between their organization’s management staff and employees.
 Median annual pay as of 2017 is $120,110.

 Is There Demand For This Career?

-The BLS (Bureau of Labor Statistics) says that the employment of personal financial advisors (managers) should grow about 15 percent between 2016 and 2026.
+The BLS says that the employment of personal financial advisors (managers) should grow about 15% between 2016 and 2026.
 Peoples’ life expectancies are rising every year; because of this, these people need to know how they are going to ensure their futures are financially strong.

 What is the Job Growth for This Field?

-With job growth rising between 14 and 15 percent between 2016 and 2026, the BLS is predicting that the demand for people and professionals in this role will be higher than average.
+With job growth rising between 14 and 15% between 2016 and 2026, the BLS is predicting that the demand for professionals in this role will be higher than average.
 This rate of growth is about twice as high as it is for other employers and job roles.

 Obviously, it’s hard to predict economic downturns and a drop-off in demand for financial planning managers.
 The economy continues to grow at a slow, but healthy rate, which means that people are going to continue to need financial advising for their investment portfolios.

 As one of the fastest-growing career fields in the United States, demand has shifted downward only slightly from the 2014-2024 forecast period to the 2016-2026 period.
-In the 2014-2014 period, growth was about 30 percent.
-Millennials and Baby Boomers continue to drive the demand.
+In the 2014-2014 period, growth was about 30%.
+Millennials and Baby Boomers continue to drive demand.

 How Much Competition Will I Face for a Job?

 The high level of competition is still a factor.
-This has been lessened, however, by the increase in financial planning manager positions that are now available—financial companies have noted the growth and sharply increased their hiring of financial planning manager to meet demand.
+This has been lessened, however, by the increase in financial planning manager positions that are now available; financial companies have noted the growth and sharply increased their hiring of financial planning managers to meet demand.

-Financial planning managers (FP&A) jobs are still in high demand, due to the desire of Millennials and Baby Boomers to be proactive in managing their finances and assets.
+Financial planning manager jobs are still in high demand, due to the desire of Millennials and Baby Boomers to be proactive in managing their finances and assets.
 Current retirees are also contributing to the demand.